Hickenlooper proposing staggered federal minimum wage hikes

 “So, workers and businesses in Manhattan, Kansas will be treated fairly with workers and businesses in Manhattan, New York - and no one, nationwide, will earn less than $15 an hour,” Hickenlooper said in a statement.

-The current federal minimum wage is $7.25, but most states pay more than that.
+The current federal minimum wage is $7.25, but most states require more than that.

 The Democrat is starting to roll out more economic policies as he tries to position himself as a can-do common-sense manager who can push the country leftward.